bolotKasybekov/audit-aws/README.md

   * default: s3-allusers-write, s3-allusers-write-acp, s3-allusers-read, s3-authenticatedusers-write, s3-authenticatedusers-write-acp, s3-authenticatedusers-read, s3-logging-disabled, s3-world-open-policy-delete, s3-world-open-policy-get, s3-world-open-policy-list, s3-world-open-policy-put, s3-world-open-policy-all, s3-only-ip-based-policy

 ### `AUDIT_AWS_CLOUDWATCH_ALERT_LIST`:
   * description: Which alerts would you like to check for?
 Default is all Cloudwatch alerts.
-Choices are cloudwatch-rule-1
+Choices are cloudwatch-inventory
-  * default: cloudwatch-rule-1
+  * default: cloudwatch-inventory

 ### `AUDIT_AWS_KMS_ALERT_LIST`:
   * description: Which alerts would you like to check for?
 Default is all KMS alerts.
-Choices are kms-rule-1
+Choices are kms--inventory
-  * default: kms-rule-1
+  * default: kms-inventory

 ### `AUDIT_AWS_SNS_ALERT_LIST`:
   * description: Which alerts would you like to check for?
 Default is all SNS alerts.
-Choices are sns-rule-1
+Choices are sns-inventory
-  * default: sns-rule-1
+  * default: sns-inventory

 ## Optional variables with no default